ArtemUstynov/llvm_frontend/README.md

 # llvm_frontend
-this is llvm based "Mila" language that is pretty much just Pascla, but less
+this is llvm based "Mila" language that is pretty much just Pascal, but less